marurevi/React-Bookstore/README.md

 - Add a book.
 - Remove a selected book.

->In this step, I added some UI elements to my components and make them dispatch actions.
+>In this step, I connected your React-Redux application to an existing API to create and remove books in a remote server.

 <p align="center">
   <img src="https://github.com/microverseinc/curriculum-react-redux/raw/main/bookstore/images/bookstore.png" alt="Core elements" width="450px"  />